Download Surrender Form

 - Step 2: DHDR contacts you in less than 48 hours (we aim to get back to you immediately, but we are a 100% volunteer-run organization).
 We discuss your personal situation with you confidentially and see if we can develop a custom program for you to keep your Doberman.
 If this is not an option, we still contact you and reiterate next steps, answer any questions, and begin the search for the right foster home within our rescue.

-- Step 3: If we are able to find a foster home, we work to coordinate a surrender date and location.
+- Step 3: If we are able to find a foster home, we work to coordinate an evaluation/surrender date and location.
 At the time of surrender, we ask you accept financial responsibility if possible.
 It costs us a minimum of $350 to vet a Doberman and ready it for placement.
 We cannot help you or others if we don’t have the means.
+We understand that some do not have the means at the time of surrender, so this surrender fee is NOT required.
+However we do ask that when you are back on your feet, you someday make a donation to DHDR if possible.

 - Step 4: Once a Doberman has been surrendered to us and the surrender paperwork has been signed, we start the confidential new placement process.
 The Doberman is medically and behaviorally evaluated and treated as necessary.
 They are then placed in a loving foster home for socialization, observation, and basic obedience training.
 We follow a strict and careful adoption process to ensure the doberman is placed with the perfect, forever match.